MuistotKartalla/muistot-frontend/README.md

 hooks are for custom hooks,
 mobile and desktop components are split in their own folders

+---

 ## Further Development (Written at the end of the Autumn 2023 iteration)
-The `general-instructions` repository contains a README file with instructions about the project and software development in general.
-You should read through it before starting out, especially if you have not been a part of a software development team before.

 While the frontend is currently mostly functional, it could be improved in many many ways, especially when it comes to the development process.

 There are a ton of existing issues open in the frontend repository already.
-Trying to get through the backlog should probably be the first priority, instead of trying to add a ton of new fancy stuff (of course the customer might disagree, and have their own demands).
+Working on these issues alone would be enough content for at least one run of the Software Project course.
+Trying to get through this backlog should probably be the first priority, instead of trying to add a ton of new fancy stuff (of course the customer might disagree, and will have their own demands).

 ### Things that should be done
 Fixing everything that's broken